 - Replace digestive juices that may be lacking or sub-optimal

 - Re-inoculate the gut with beneficial bacteria, whilst bolstering existing beneficial ecology

 - Repair the gut with gut healing nutrients

 - Rebalance lifestyle factors to help maintain optimal gut function

 This step is all about identifying the external factors that inflame and irritate the gut and removing them.
 Identifying and removing any environmentally derived sources of gut inflammation, irritation and hyperpermeability is an important first step to healing the gut.
 The main culprits include:

 - pathogenic bacteria2,3(i.e. bacteria that causes harm in our system)

-- foods that cause an allergic, sensitivity or intolerant response4.
+- parasites4; or foods that cause an allergic, sensitivity or intolerant response4.

 Dysbiosis (gut microflora imbalance) caused by antibiotic use, gut infections, poor diet13 and exposure to toxins such as pesticides and heavy metals14 is associated with the development of a variety of disorders including inflammatory bowel disease (IBD), irritable bowel syndrome (IBS), coeliac disease, allergy, asthma, cardiovascular disease and obesity13.
 Re-establishing a healthy balance of gut microflora is therefore pivotal to gut and general health status.